Knowledge Base

 • Encodes CAMs using ASN.1 UPER

-Custom CAM Dissemination Rules (Plugins)
+CAM Dissemination Rules (Plugins)

-cube:its includes a modular Cooperative Awareness (CA) service, which you can extend through custom dissemination rule plugins.
-This allows developers to implement their own CAM triggering logic — beyond the standard ETSI rules — while still leveraging the full Vanetza + cube:its stack.
+Additionally, developers can implement their custom CAM triggering logic — beyond the standard ETSI rules — while still leveraging the full Vanetza + cube:its stack with this plugin mechanism.

 Typical use cases: